MartinBraquet/squadro/README.md

 make a decision.
 More precisely, those two phases are:

-* State exploration: exploring the space of states by a careful choice of actions.
-The most common explorations methods are Minimax and MCTS.
+* **State exploration**: exploring the space of states by a careful choice of actions.
+The most common explorations methods are Minimax and Monte Carlo Tree Search (MCTS).
   Minimax explores all the states up to a specific depth, while MCTS navigates until it finds a state that has not been visited yet.
-* State evaluation: evaluating a state.
+* **State evaluation**: evaluating a state.
 If we have a basic understanding of the game and how to win, one can design a heuristic (state evaluation function) that gives an estimate of how good it is to be in that state / position.
   Otherwise, it can often be better to use a computer algorithm to evaluate the state.
   * The simplest algorithm to estimate the state is to randomly let the game play until it is over (i.e., pick random actions for both players).
-When played enough times, it can gives the probability to win in that state.
+When played enough times, it can give the probability to win in that state.
   * More complex, and hence accurate, algorithms are using reinforcement learning (AI).
-They learn from experience by storing information about each state/action, in forms such as
+They learn from experience by storing information about each state/action in one of:
-    * a Q value function, a lookup table for each state and action;
+    * Q value function, a lookup table for each state and action;
-    * a deep Q network (DQN), a neural network that approximates the Q value function, which is necessary when the state space is very large (i.e., cannot be stored in memory).
+    * deep Q network (DQN), a neural network that approximates the Q value function, which is necessary when the state space is very large (i.e., cannot be stored in memory).

 List of available agents: